-Thomas Martin is one of St John’s First Fleeters.
-Martin was a convict transported per Charlotte (1788).
-He was buried at St. John’s Cemetery, Parramatta 27 September 1822, in what is now an unmarked grave at the cemetery; its exact location, therefore, is unknown.
+THOMAS MARTIN is one of St John’s First Fleeters.
+MARTIN was a convict transported per Charlotte (1788).
+His burial was registered in the parish of St. John’s, Parramatta 27 September 1822.
+The exact location of his grave within the parish of St. John’s is unknown.

 - Born: c.1764